Wall of Sound: As a maximum of noise

 It has been inaccurately suggested in critical shorthand that Spector's "wall of sound" filled every second with a maximum of noise.
 Levine recalled how "other engineers" mistakenly thought that the process was "turning up all the faders to get full saturation, but all that achieved was distortion."
 Biographer David Hinckley wrote that the Wall of Sound was flexible, more complex, and more subtle, elaborating:

 The Wall of Sound has been contrasted with "the standard pop mix of foregrounded solo vocal and balanced, blended backing" as well as the airy mixes typical of reggae and funk.
 Musicologist Richard Middleton wrote: "This can be contrasted with the open spaces and more equal lines of typical funk and reggae textures [for example], which seem to invite [listeners] to insert [themselves] in those spaces and actively participate."
 Supporting this, Jeff Barry said, "[Spector] buried the lead and he cannot stop himself from doing that ... if you listen to his records in sequence, the lead goes further and further in and to me what he is saying is, 'It is not the song... just listen to those strings.
 I want more musicians, it's me.'"

 Closer reflection reveals that the Wall of Sound was compatible with, even supportive of, vocal protagonism.
 Such virtuosity was ultimately serving of Spector's own agenda—The Righteous Brothers' vocal prowess provided him a "secure and prosperous headrest", such as in Bobby Hatfield's rendering of "Unchained Melody".

 As a generic term

-According to author Matthew Bannister, Spector's Wall of Sound is distinct from what's typically characterized as a "wall of sound" in rock music.
+According to author Matthew Bannister, Spector's Wall of Sound is distinct from what is typically characterized as a "wall of sound" in rock music.
 Bannister writes that, during the 1980s, "Jangle and drone plus reverberation create[d] a contemporary equivalent of Spector's 'Wall of Sound' – a massive, ringing, cavernous noise and a device used by many indie groups: Flying Nun, from Sneaky Feelings' Send You to Straitjacket Fits and the JPS Experience".
 He cites 1960s psychedelic and garage rock such as the Byrds' "Eight Miles High" (1966) as a primary musical influence on the movement.